 “Here are your glasses,” said Scrunchie, picking them up off the floor with no effort whatsoever.

 “Maybe there is an advantage to walking around the way you do,” said Aunt Mabel.
 “I am always dropping things on the floor and I noticed that when you saw my glasses fall the floor that you saw them right away.”

-Aunt Mabel stood on the floor and with her feet firmly on the floor, she tilted her head down and her behind up in the air.
+Aunt Mabel stood on the floor and with her feet firmly planted.
+She tilted her head down and raised her behind up in the air.
 She almost lost her balance so she tried to stand up straight, but she couldn’t.

 “Try walking around like that,” said Scrunchie, very proud of his aunt for trying something new.

 Aunt Mabel walked around the living room all scrunched over.
 She was amazed at how comfortable it was.

 “What is going on here?”
 Scrunchie’s dad asked when he walked in the room seeing Aunt Mabel all scrunched over.